 – One of the early settlers of the area is also credited with the formation of Sleepy Eye.
 Thomas Allison wanted the railroad to come to “his” lake, so he visited railroad lawyer Walter Brackenridge and got the railroad to come to Sleepy Eye.

 – The City of Sleepy Eye was named after the lake which borders its northwest side.
 The lake was named after a Chief of the Sisseton Sioux Indians, Ish-Tak-Ha-Ba, which translates to Sleepy Eyes.
 Chief Sleepy Eyes was born in 1780 near Swan Lake in Nicollet County.
 His jurisdiction covered the Sisseton from Carver to Lac-Qui-Parle.
-He signed the treaties of Prairie Du Chien, Mendota, and Traverse Des Sioux, and visited with President James Monroe in 1824.
+He signed the treaties of Prairie Du Chien, Mendota, and Traverse Des Sioux.

 – Chief Sleepy Eyes died in 1860 in South Dakota.
 In 1964, the City of Sleepy Eye recovered his remains and buried him in a small park dedicated to his memory.
 A tall, narrow monument marks his grave.
 The City also erected an 8-foot-tall bronze statue, created by Native American artist Joanne Bird, as a salute to the Indian leader.
 That statute stands in Woldrick Park next to the post office.